zyriab/verify-recaptcha/README.md

 ### Google

-These are the necessary steps to get your own ReCaptcha credentials for your apps.
+These are the necessary steps to get your own ReCAPTCHA credentials for your apps.

 **The API currently only allows the use of one secret, so you'll have to put all of your apps/website in the same registration, or you can host a different API for every website.**

-1. Go to [Google's ReCaptcha admin](https://www.google.com/u/0/recaptcha/admin/) and connect with your account.
+1. Go to [Google's ReCAPTCHA admin](https://www.google.com/u/0/recaptcha/admin/) and connect with your account.
-2. Register a new website (choose ReCaptcha v3) - Don't forget to add `localhost` to the authorized domains if you plan on testing with a frontend on localhost.
+2. Register a new website (choose ReCAPTCHA v3) - Don't forget to add `localhost` to the authorized domains if you plan on testing with a frontend on localhost.
 3. Copy the site and secret keys (site key is for your frontend, secret for the verification on the backend).

 **Do not share your secret key and do not save it on GitHub or any other public file!**